 Mark Healy (15:04):

-What you’re bringing is more operational management, product, actual advice and experience.
-I mean the team at Samara has good experience, and you’re there to share it.
-And you have this accumulated wisdom.
+What you’re bringing is more operational management, product, actual advice, and experience.
+The team at Sumeru has good experience and you’re there to share it.
+You have this accumulated wisdom.
 Am I getting the value?

 Kyle Ryland (15:23):

-Yeah, that’s absolutely right.
-I mean, we have all the financial skills that you would expect that we should have, but we don’t view those as differentiated.
-We view those as table stakes, and where we really earn our stripes and differentiate in the operating areas that you mentioned.
+Where we really earn our stripes and differentiate is in the operating areas that you mentioned.
 That’s where we add value.
-That’s how we create really interesting outcomes for founders, entrepreneurs, employees and our investors as well.
+That’s how we create really interesting outcomes for founders, entrepreneurs, employees, and our investors.

 Mark Healy (15:53):